Ruth Forbes Young: Career

 Forbes studied painting at the Arts Student League, and her still lifes and landscapes were exhibited in New York and Philadelphia.
 She produced ballets in Santa Barbara, designing sets and costumes herself.

 Forbes joined the World Federalist Movement after the dropping of atomic bombs in 1945.
-Later wanting to go beyond this, she consulted with United Nations General Secretary U Thant about setting up an international academy to support international diplomatic efforts towards peace.
+Later wanting to go beyond this, she consulted with United Nations Secretary-General U Thant about setting up an international academy to support international diplomatic efforts towards peace.
 Thant recommended getting in touch with Indar Jit Rikhye, who went on to become the International Peace Academy first President.
 Forbes provided the Academy's initial funding, and continued to support it financially.
 In 1972 Forbes also co-founded Berkeley's Institute for the Study of Consciousness with her third husband, Arthur M. Young.